harshshah-24/F1-win-predictor/README.md

 # F1 Project

 This project provides a set of tools and scripts for analyzing, updating, and predicting Formula 1 race results using historical data and deep learning models.
 The scripts are designed to work with data stored in CSV files (drivers and constructors) and leverage the FastF1 library, pandas, and TensorFlow/Keras for data processing and machine learning.
+Given the qualifying grid and the race circuit, the model predicts the final positions of all 20 drivers.

 ## Folder Structure